djnavarro/workbch/README.md

 ```

 Jobs can consist of multiple people on a *team* but the job must have a
-single *owner*, a named team member who is responsible for the project.
+single *owner*, a named team member who is responsible for that job.
 When used in conjunction with nicknames, the `set_job()` function allows
 you to specify the team efficiently: